 Screening for Polyps

 Doctors remove all polyps and test them for cancer.
-Experts advise everyone ages 50 and older to be tested for colon cancer and polyps.
-If you have a family history of polyps or colon cancer, your doctor may recommend earlier screening.
+Experts advise everyone ages 50 and older to be tested for colon cancer and colon polyps.
+If you have a family history of colon polyps or colon cancer, your doctor may recommend earlier screening.

 Research suggests that 90 percent of colon cancers can be prevented.
 In addition to having screenings and getting any polyps tested, these healthy habits may help protect you: